ronaldbradford/micro-sql/README.md

 ### Output with larger Resultsets

 **micro-sql** is not designed for query output.
 A limited display is provided for verification.
 It does process all the query results in a single thread to give an indication of a total time for an application.

+In this example, the resultset has 14M rows.
+While the query is executed in ~1ms, the full resultset takes another 7000+ms (i.e. 7 seconds) for the client to receive the data.
+If your application then wanted to render some of this, that would take longer.

 ```